-On January 30, 2007, the Committee granted performance stock units, retention stock units and stock options to each of the Named Executive Officers.
-Performance stock units actually earned will be subject to continued employment through January 31, 2010 and the attainment of pre-established levels of annual ROIC for a three-year performance period covering fiscal years 2007 through 2009.
+On January 31, 2008, the Committee granted performance stock units, retention stock units and stock options to each of the Named Executive Officers.
+Performance stock units actually earned will be subject to continued employment through January 31, 2011 and the attainment of pre-established levels of annual ROIC for a three-year performance period covering fiscal years 2008 through 2010.
 The level of ROIC achieved each fiscal year determines the number of stock units earned.
 At the end of year one of the performance period, the executive may earn up to one-third of the target number of stock units granted to him or her based on the first year of ROIC performance achieved.
 At the end of year two, the executive may earn additional stock units up to a total of two-thirds of the target number of stock units granted to him based on the average of the first two years of ROIC performance achieved.
-During year three of the performance period, the executive may earn additional stock units up to a total of two-thirds of the target number of stock units granted to number of stock units granted to him based on the average of the first two years of ROIC performance achieved.
-During year three of the performance period, the executive may earn additional stock units up to two hundred percent of the target number of stock units granted to him based on the average of all three years of ROIC performance achieved.
+During year three of the performance period, the executive may earn additional stock units up to 200% of the target number of stock units granted to him based on the average of all three years of ROIC performance achieved.
 If the threshold ROIC level is not met, executives are not entitled to any payout of their performance stock units.
+Prior to the satisfaction of the ROIC performance criteria, no dividends are paid on the performance stock units.

 Performance stock units that have been earned over the three-year performance period will be paid out in Company stock after the end of the performance period, subject to the executive's continued employment.
-Dividend equivalents are paid on the stock units earned during the performance period at the same rate as dividends are paid on our common stock.
-In addition, a participant may elect to defer both the payment of the stock units earned and the dividends on those stock units after the end of the performance period.
+In addition, a participant may elect to defer the payment of the stock units earned and the associated dividend equivalents on those stock units pursuant to the Company's Deferred Compensation Plan described on page 47.

-One-third of each stock option grant vests each year over a three-year period from the grant date of January 30, 2007 and the retention stock units vest on January 30, 2011, in each case subject to continued employment.
+One-third of each stock option grant vests each year over a three-year period from the grant date of January 31, 2008 and the retention stock units vest on January 31, 2012, in each case subject to continued employment.
 The maximum term of the stock options is 10 years.
 Vesting or forfeiture of these awards may occur upon termination of employment or a change in control.